 I. General introduction

 Adjustment of Status is a process whereby an alien who is physically in the United States adjusts his/her non-immigrant status (or lack of status) to immigrant status, i.e. permanent resident status.
-In the past, the INS (now called the USCIS) allowed an alien petitioning for permanent residency on the basis of his/her employment (I-140) to file an I-485 adjustment of status application only after his or her immigration petition was approved.
-However, effective July 31, 2002, a new interim rule allows the concurrent filing of an I-485 adjustment of status application with an I-140 immigration petition (EB-1, EB-2, and EB-3).
+In the past, the USCIS allowed an alien petitioning for permanent residency on the basis of his/her employment immigration petition (Form I-140) to file an I-485 adjustment of status application only after his or her immigration petition was approved.
+However, effective July 31, 2002, a new interim rule allows the alien to file an I-485, adjustment of status application concurrently with an I-140, immigration petition (EB-1, and EB-2) if the immigrant visa number is immediately available [8 C.F.R.
+245.2(a)(2)(i)].

 Applying for employment-based adjustment of status means that the alien has reached the final step of getting a Green Card.
 Once the application is approved, the alien becomes a permanent resident in the United States.
-In addition, there another four major benefits to submitting an application.
-The first is that the alien may simultaneously apply for Advanced Parole.
-The second is that the alien may also apply for an Employment Authorization Document (EAD).
-The third is that the alien whose I-485 is employer-sponsored, e.g., EB-1(b), EB-1(c), EB-2 (except under NIW), and EB-3, may change employers 180 days or longer after filing for adjustment of status or the approval of the I-140 petition, whichever is later (i.e., the "portability rule").
-The fourth is that applying for employment-based adjustment of status gives the alien legal pending status to stay in the U.S. lawfully while waiting for the adjudication of his/her case, which is a major advantage utilized by many who don't have legal status at the time of filing.
-Because of the focus of this article, the fourth benefit won't be discussed in detail.
+In addition, there are four additional major benefits to submitting an application.
+First, the alien may simultaneously apply for Advanced Parole.
+Second, the alien may also apply for an Employment Authorization Document (EAD).
+Third, the alien whose I-485 is employer-sponsored, e.g., EB-1(b), EB-1(c), EB-2 (except under NIW), and EB-3, may change employers 180 days or longer after filing for adjustment of status (i.e., the "portability rule") [INA 204(a)(1)(F)].
+Fourth, is that applying for adjustment of status gives the alien legal pending status to stay in the U.S. lawfully while waiting for the adjudication of his/her case, which is a major advantage, utilized by many who don't have a valid non-immigrant status at the time of filing or lose a valid non-immigrant status after the filing of AOS.
+Due to the focus of this article, the fourth benefit won't be discussed in detail.

-Advanced Parole allows an alien to travel abroad during the pending period of his or her adjustment of status application without abandoning such application.
+Advanced Parole allows an alien to travel abroad during the pending period of his or her adjustment of status application, without abandoning such application.
 Employment Authorization (EAD) allows the alien to work for any employer in the United States during the pending period of his or her adjustment of status application.
-The portability rule allows the alien whose I-485 is employer-sponsored to change employer 180 days after the filing of adjustment of status, as long as the petition is stilling pending and the new job is in the same or similar occupational classification as the job for which the petition was filed.
+The portability rule allows the alien whose I-485 is employer-sponsored to change employer 180 days after the filing of adjustment of status, as long as the new job is in the same or similar occupational classification as the job for which the petition was filed [INA 204(a)(1)(F)].
 In the following paragraphs, we will discuss in detail how those noted benefits might affect an alien's H-1 or L-1 status.

 II.
 Benefits and risks presented by Advance Parole, Employment Authorization, and the Portability Rule